bmacnaughton/gulp-markers/README.md

 ##### opts

 The opts argument is optional.
 If present, the options are applied to this marker.
 The only option currently implemented is `data`.
-It allows the caller to store any arbitrary data so it is available to the replace function.
+It allows the caller to store any arbitrary data so it is available to the replace function via the `context` argument.

 <h4><b><code>.addMarkers(array)</code></b></h4>